gdlc/STAT_COMP/HW/HW6.md

+### HW6: Power and FDR over the LASSO regularization path.

+Due: December 5, 10pm in D2L.

 The following code simulates data for 3,000 observations and 1,000 predictors.
 10 of the 1,000 predictors have non-zero effects.
 These 10 predictors explain 25% of the variance of the response (y).